When to choose Premiere Pro vs. After Effects

 Once your footage is all color graded and purrdy-like, Premiere Pro has way more render options (like rendering an MP4) than After Effects.
 Pretty much every codec installed on your machine is available in Premiere Pro without some fancy plugin.
 Sure you can use Media Composer exporting with After Effects, but the Premiere workflow is just better for MoGraph projects.

-So your AE/Premiere pro workflow will end up like this:
+So your After Effects/Premiere pro workflow will end up like this:

 - Take your After Effects renders into Premiere Pro